 The scope of these policies and procedures is to cover information and processes relevant to reporting data, which impacts state funding, to the School Finance Unit.
 As legislative or system changes occur, these documents will be updated accordingly.

 During fiscal year 2015-2016, districts and charters began submitting via the Arizona Education Data System (AzEDS).
 AzEDS and various ADE on-line applications collect data that is required by the federal government; however, because the information does not affect state funding, information on those processes is not addressed in these policies and procedures.
 Other units within the ADE require that school districts and charter districts submit additional information.
 Those units include, but are not limited to the following: Accountability, Exceptional Student Services, and the Office of English Language Acquisition Services.

-- In regards to the FTE requirements specified on page 6 of 7, in the guideline SF-0003 AOI Participation Issued 7-1-14, FTE shall be based solely on subjects a student actually particulates in, without regard to hours actually logged.
+In regards to the FTE requirements specified on page 6 of 7, in the guideline SF-0003 AOI Participation Issued 7-1-14, FTE shall be based solely on subjects a student actually participates in, without regard to hours actually logged.
 Until the student withdraws or June 30th, FTE may be determined based on the number of subjects in the student’s planned instructional program.
 ADE will review the applicability of instructional time logged to the determination of FTE.
 Should instructional time logged be determined to be a necessary component of FTE determination, advance notice of change will be provided.

 This chapter provides guidelines and procedures regarding reporting a student with a Homebound need to AzEDS.
 This guidance also outlines the departments' definition of homebased, homeschooled, and homebound.

 The following guidelines are no longer accurate and have been replaced with a School Finance Manual chapter found above.
 These links remain for reference to prior year practices only.